-The blender uses his or her experience of flavours to choose from a range of parameters including whiskey type, distillery of origin, cask finish and age to produce each of the finished products.
-It takes years to acquire the skill and knowledge to become a master blender and the apprentice must have both the basic sensory aptitude and descriptive language to even begin their training.
+With regard to Blended Irish Whiskey, the blender uses his or her experience of flavours to choose from a range of parameters including whiskey type, distillery of origin, cask finish and age to produce each of the finished products.
 The blender will use one or two lighter whiskeys (usually "Grain Irish Whiskey/Irish Grain Whiskey") and overlays one or more "Malt Irish Whiskey/ Irish Malt Whiskey" or "Pot Still Irish Whiskey/Irish Pot Still Whiskey" to achieve their desired flavour and consistency.
 The skill is to achieve a new taste that retains or enhances the component flavours but the whole is inseparable from the parts.